Everything Matters

 Everything Matters.
 Some Things Matter More

-Do I really need to unplug my phone charger?
+To be Climate Friendly do I really need to unplug my phone charger and not use plastic bags?

-Should I heat my water on the stove or in the microwave?
-Should I use hot water from my tap or start with cold water?
+Do I need to worry about how I heat my water for my tea?
+Should I use hot water from my tap or start with cold water for that tea?

-A quick look at residential energy use suggests that space heating, water heating, and space cooling are the top three energy users.
-This means that if we want to reduce our energy/emissions, we need to focus on those three.
+A quick look at residential energy use suggests that space heating, water heating, and space cooling are the top three energy users in a home.
+This means that if we want to reduce our energy/emissions, we need to focus our attention first on those three items.
 Changing your thermostat settings just a couple of degrees for a few hours a day can make a difference.
-(See Measure It).
+A 24 hour change of 1 degree results in a 5% energy savings.
+This is a NO COST carbon reduction!

 But you will notice that things like iPhones and TVs don't even make the list.
 Most of our electricity use falls into the "Other" category.